LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 npm install -g gatsby-cli
 ```

-You will be directed to go through a series of prompts in the once you install.
+You will be directed to go through a series of prompts in the Gatsby template you install.

 ```
 What would you like to call your site?